Clustering-induced localization of quantum walks on networks

 \paragraph*{Localization in other networks.}

 To further study localization, we consider three additional types of networks: (i) Newman--Watts--Strogatz (NWS) small-world networks~\cite{watts1998collective,newman1999renormalization}, (ii) Kleinberg navigable small-world networks~\cite{kleinberg00} with a ring structure, and (iii) Holme--Kim (HK) power-law cluster networks~\cite{holme2002growing}.
-In the NWS network, each node is adjacent to its two nearest neighbors in a ring.
+In the NWS networks, each node is adjacent to its two nearest neighbors in a ring.
 For each existing edge between nodes $i$ and $j$, with probability $p$, we add a new edge between node $i$ and another node that we select uniformly at random.
-In the Kleinberg network, edges that one adds to the backbone ring are more likely to connect nodes that are closer to each other (with respect to distance in the ring) than those that are farther apart from each other.
+In a Kleinberg network, edges that one adds to the backbone ring are more likely to connect nodes that are closer to each other (with respect to distance in the ring) than those that are farther apart from each other.
 When adding an edge, the probability of connecting two nodes $i$ and $j$ is proportional to $d(i,j)^{-\alpha}$, where $\alpha \geq 0$ is the clustering exponent and $d(i,j)$ is the geodesic distance between nodes $i$ and $j$.
 (Observe that self-edges are possible.)
 The HK network is a generalization of the standard Barab\'asi--Albert preferential-attachment model \cite{newman2018networks} that also adds triangles.
 One starts with an empty dyad (\ie, two isolated nodes).
-In each preferential-attachment step, one adds a new node and connects it to two existing nodes.
-With probability $p'$, for each new node and new edge from the preferential-attachment step, one adds another edge and forms a triangle by connecting the new node to a neighbor of the previously linked node.
+In each preferential-attachment step, one adds a new node and connects it to two existing nodes, which one chooses with probabilities that are proportional to their degrees.
+With probability $p'$, for each new node and incident edge from the preferential-attachment step, one adds another edge and forms a triangle by connecting the new node to a neighbor of the previously linked node.